 Probably the most famous and well-supported emulator on GBA, PocketNES was my #1 draw towards getting a flash cart.
 I was obsessed with the NES, and in the mid-2000s, having NES emulation in the palm of your hands was pretty novel.
 (Plus it paired nicely with my NES edition GBA SP.)

-Compatibility isn't perfect, but it's still extremely high.
+Compatibility isn't quite 100%, but it's still extremely high.
 Punch-Out, as a famous example, has very corrupted graphics.
-Audio also might not sound exactly how you're used to.
-But the vast majority of games are 100% playable.
+Audio expansions and the Disk System also aren't supported.
+But the vast majority of games are just about perfect.